New to the blog

 There are three points of discussion on the blog:

 WiFi in the schools and the constant use of wireless devices like iPads and laptops are dangerous to young children.

 A hypothesis that Microwave Electro-Magnetic Frequency Emissions acting upon metals in the child’s brain in and out of the womb is the cause of autism.

-3. A hypothesis that these emissions also adversely impact reproductive health.
+3. A hypothesis that by design, wireless devices and their emissions also adversely impact reproductive health.